Brassica Napus var. Pabularia

-when to sow: sow seeds in february and again in september.
+When to sow: sow seeds in February and again in August-September.

-please remember, we will only send out three packs of seed to first-season growers. if you order more than this, you are likely to receive just three packs to begin with. this is to ensure we get plenty of data in return, and to keep our stocks sustainable for years to come.
+Please remember, if you’re an individual grower you can order up to 3 packets of seeds.
+If you order more than this, you will receive just three packs to begin with.
+This is to ensure we get plenty of data in return and to keep our stocks sustainable for years to come.*